tylerlaceby/litebot/lib/readme.md

   <p align="center">
     Litebot is a Deno package for interacting with the mouse 🖱️ keyboard ⌨️ and screen 💻.
 The focus of Litebot is to provide a fast and simple API for writing bots and programs that need fine control over the keyboard and mouse.
-Windows only - OSX / Linux Coming soon
+Windows API Only
     <br />
     <br />
     <a target="_blank" href="https://doc.deno.land/https://deno.land/x/litebot/mod.ts">Docs</a>